Magnolia

 Approfondimenti

-The murder of Edmund Berry Godfrey, mentioned in the prologue, occurred on October 12, 1678 and [...]
+The murder of Edmund Berry Godfrey, mentioned in the prologue, occurred on October 12, 1678 and the [...]
 D

-This was originally intended to be a small-scale film but as Paul Thomas Anderson's ideas came [...]
+This was originally intended to be a small-scale film but as Paul Thomas Anderson's ideas came toget [...]
 D

 Thomas Jane: A barely recognizable cameo as a young Jimmy Gator.
 D

-When Jim Kurring (John C. Reilly) loses his gun, a person wearing a hooded jacket appears very [...]
+When Jim Kurring (John C. Reilly) loses his gun, a person wearing a hooded jacket appears very brief [...]
 D

 Paul Thomas Anderson had the idea of calling the film Magnolia (1999) from the outset.
 D